LukaRal/Post-hoc-Hyp.-Testing-Simulations/README.md

 The file "NeymanPearson vs. Log-optimal (Plot: Histogram of likelihood ratios)" contains a code that produces a plot, which illustrates a histogram related to the same simulation as for "NeymanPearson vs. Log-optimal (rejection rates)".
 The histogram represents how many sample points are counted (y-axis) for each value of the likelihood ratio (x-axis), which is plotted in a log-scale.
 The plot also shows the rejection thresholds of the two tests we are comparing and colors the count of rejected samples for each test.

+The file "Plotting behavior of P_n for log-optimal p" contains a code that plots two graphs, which illustrate how P_n behaves as the sample size n increases.
+Here P_n is the cummulative product of i.i.d. log-optimal post-hoc p-values.
+In the thesis we discuss the theoretical meaning of this behavior in detail.